 Challenges related to electric power concern among others:

-Insufficiently integrated power grids and power infrastructure and market supporting the energy transition of the Adriatic-Ionian region.
+Insufficiently integrated power grids and power infrastructure and market supporting the energy transition of the Adriatic-Ionian Region.

-Restricted electricity market activities in the Adriatic-Ionian region due to inefficient use and low exploitation of interconnections as well as subsidies causing electricity market distortions.
+Restricted electricity market activities in the Adriatic-Ionian Region due to inefficient use and low exploitation of interconnections as well as subsidies causing electricity market distortions.

-Regulatory barriers that hinder energy market integration as well as the functioning of power exchange through the Adriatic-Ionian region.
+Regulatory barriers that hinder electricity market integration as well as the functioning of power exchange through the Adriatic-Ionian Region.

-Inability of the existing electricity grid to accommodate generation of large amounts of electricity from intermittent renewables and distributed energy sources.
+Inability of the existing electricity grid to accommodate generation of large amounts of electricity from intermittent renewable and distributed energy sources.

 Challenges related to natural gas concern among others:

-Insufficiently integrated natural gas corridors and gas infrastructure and market to support the energy transition in the Adriatic-Ionian region.
+Delayed implementation of the priority cross-border gas infrastructure projects .

-Regulatory barriers that hinder natural gas trading through the Adriatic-Ionian region.
+Regulatory barriers that hinder energy market integration and natural gas trading through the Adriatic-Ionian Region such as lack of uniform criteria for the allocation of transborder capacity

-Insufficient counter flows and storage capacities for natural gas to allow for better security of supply with natural gas.
+Insufficient reverse flows and storage capacities for natural gas to enhance regional security of supply.

-Insufficient readiness of the regional gas infrastructure for biomethane and hydrogen and need to identify priorities for corresponding future investments in infrastructure.
+Very limited readiness of the regional gas infrastructure for transporting and storing pure hydrogen and hydrogen fuels and need to identify priorities for corresponding future investments in infrastructure.

-The exclusion of natural gas infrastructure from the new TEN-E regulation and the need to repurpose LNG infrastructure to renewable fuels and hydrogen in the future.

 Further challenges:

-Pending reform of the Energy Community Treaty envisaging reciprocity with Member States and credible enforcement of the EU directives and regulations, as they are relevant to facilitate market integration.
+Pending reform of the Energy Community Treaty envisaging reciprocity with EU Member States and credible enforcement of the EU directives and regulations, as they are relevant to facilitate energy market integration.

 Prosperous business environment is required to attract investments for the development of networks and international and regional interconnections.
-Political instability, which is a recurrent phenomenon in the Adriatic-Ionian region, is often regarded as a threat and deterrent to committing long-term investment on energy networks.
+Political instability, which is a recurrent phenomenon in the Adriatic-Ionian Region, is often regarded as a threat and deterrent to committing long-term investment on energy networks.

-Alliances, agreements, joint ventures amongst energy enterprises from countries of the Adriatic and Ionian Region should be promoted and looked for to create larger and efficient regional industry players with adequate human resources and international connections while facing technology innovations and economies.
+Alliances, agreements, joint ventures amongst energy enterprises from countries of the Adriatic Ionian Region should be promoted and looked for to create larger and efficient regional industry players with adequate human resources and international connections while facing technology innovations and economies of scale.

 Cyber-security threats to power and natural gas networks and infrastructure, as well as to information systems used for providing essential services in the energy sector.
-Need for reducing vulnerability and ensuring early warning and continuity of energy services when facing incidents and disruptions.
+Exceptional events due to global climate change with the consequent need for reducing vulnerability and ensuring early warning and continuity of energy services when facing incidents and disruptions.

 Relevant policy frameworks